Back to Tony's Trips Homepage

 Update to April 2017

 Matthew and I rode from Lauderdale to Smithton in the two weeks starting from 31/1/17.
 (Notes are at Ride from Lauderdale to Smithton.)
 While riding along the Lyell Highway between Derwent Bridge and Queenstown I experienced a period of extreme stress when my catheter became blocked.
-This occurred as we were descending Mt Arrowsmith in rain.
+This occurred as we were descending Mt Arrowsmith in rain, with nowhere sensible to stop.
 By the time we reached the information shelter at Franklin River I was barely coherent.
 Matthew helped me by getting the spare catheter and associated equipment out of my pannier bag.
 When I was able to release the urine by cutting the tube that held the internal balloon in place in my bladder and withdrawing the old catheter, the feeling of relief was instant.

 My next appointment with the urological surgeon is due in June 2017, when I expect him to perform my annual bladder washout to remove any accumulated bladder stones and to check my bladder for any other potential problems.
 At that appointment he might suggest it is time for me to start hormonal therapy.
 I suppose it will need to happen sometime.